nabinkhanal00/lp-projectx/README.md

 ```

-You can then visit to `localhost:3000` to interact with the calculator.
+You can then visit to [localhost:3000](http://localhost:3000) to interact with the calculator.

+You can also find the app on [https://calc.nabinkhanal00.com.np](https://calc.nabinkhanal00.com.np).

 ## Run tests
 ```bash